Reading Time: 8 minutes

-Addiction support groups are an option for individuals on the path toward addiction recovery.
-They are a place where you can receive encouragement and assistance, and offer the same to others.
-They have been proven in many studies to help individuals as they navigate their recoveries and rebuild their lives.
+Addiction support groups are a convenient, helpful, recovery resource for individuals coping with substance use disorders or behavioral addictions.
+They are a place where you can receive encouragement and assistance and offer the same to others within a welcoming community that understands one another through experience.
+Addiction support groups have been proven in many studies, and through the many years, they have been part of the addiction recovery world, to help individuals navigate their newfound sobriety and rebuild their lives.

-These support groups can be a part of your treatment process, and are commonly continued, or started, once a person leaves treatment as a form of aftercare.
-Support groups help people maintain and enrich their addiction recovery.
+These support groups can be a part of your treatment process and are commonly continued, or started, once a person leaves treatment as a form of aftercare.
+Almost always free, and available in most places all over the world, these groups are a vital resource that can help you maintain and enrich your addiction recovery.

-What Type of Addiction Support Groups are There?
+What are the Benefits of Addiction Support Groups?

 How Do Addiction Support Groups Work?

 Addiction support groups usually work by several principles that are, for the most part, unchanging.

 - Group meetings are run by members, not professionals.
 This means no one in the group is conducting professional therapy or treatment of any kind.
 The meetings are usually run by a moderator who has also experienced a history of addiction but is not a licensed counselor.

 - Meetings are safe spaces to share openly, without fear of judgment.
 Being able to open up out loud in this way helps free you from denial while encouraging self-acceptance.

 - Members can ask for and offer one another advice, but many times, the greatest lessons come from listening to people’s personal stories and learning from their experience.